Putting Humans First - Implementing Human-Centered Design at Work

 Increased productivity

+One of the main benefits of human-centered work design is improved productivity.
 When work and the work environment are designed to match the capabilities and limitations of workers, they are more likely to give their best.
-Hybrid work environments facilitate this by providing employees with the flexibility to choose their preferred work setting, which can boost their productivity.

 For example, if a task is too physically demanding for an employee, this can lead to fatigue and thus to a loss of productivity.
 However, if the task is designed to be easier, the employee can perform it more efficiently and effectively.
 But this doesn't just apply to physical overload.
 If a task is too complex and thus requires a high level of concentration, this can lead to errors and thus again to productivity losses.
 By simplifying the task or providing support such as training or tools, the employee can perform the task more accurately and efficiently.